Brain-Development-and-Disorders-Lab/mars/README.md

 <img src="mars.png">

 **⚠️ WARNING: MARS is still in early development.
-It should not be used to manage real scientific data at this stage.
-There are known issues updating and deleting Entities and Collections.**
+It should be used with caution.**

-## Concepts
+## Concepts and Abstractions

 ### Entities 📦

-Everything is recognized as an "entity", from physical slices to antibodies.
-Entities are generalized and expressed using Attributes, expressing data via Parameters.
+Everything is recognized as an "entity", from physical slices to antibodies to spreadsheets.
+Entities are generalized and expressed using Attributes, and specific metadata points are defined within Parameters.

-Entities have the following additional metadata:
+Entities have the following metadata components:

 - *Name*: This is an ID or general name for an Entity.
 - *Owner*: The owner or creator of the Entity.